wilddeer/blog/_drafts/lets-fix-steam.md

   </p>
 </div>

-To adhere to the principle of universal code, it is important to properly structure the styles and to understand which part of styles serves what purpose.
+To adhere to the principle of universal code, it is important to properly structure your styles and to understand what purpose each part of the styles serves.
 I brought myself to the following system:

-- **Base styles** -- base font, paragraph, headings and list styles, etc.
+- **Base styles** -- base font and colors, styles for paragraphs, headings, lists, etc.
 - **Utility classes** -- font size modifiers (a little bigger, a little smaller), info, warning and error colors, other universal utility stuff.
 - **Layout** -- header, footer, sidebars, content blocks, other non-page specific base blocks.
 - **Grid**.
 I don't like restrictive grids.
 In this demo, I use a simple grid as a bunch of helper classes to avoid repeating the same bunch of styles over and over.
 I deviate from the grid all the time to write a bunch of custom classes for a specific block.